 Now that the Windows 8 Consumer Preview has been released, it’s good to see that it’s no different.
-In fact Microsoft have worked hard to improve on these personalization features and added several new ones.
+In fact, Microsoft has worked hard to improve on these personalization features and added several new ones.

 What’s New In Windows 8 Themes

 Well first off, you’ll be glad to know that all our Windows 7 Themes are perfectly compatible with Windows 8.
 However themes designed specifically for Windows 8 will not work on Windows 7.
-Why you ask?
+Why do you ask?
 Well in Windows 8 the themes contain some new features that are not supported in Windows 7 and they are also stored in a different format.
-Microsoft have worked on new features such as Auto Colour settings, Panoramic Theme support as well as improved support for Dual Monitor set ups in general.
+Microsoft has worked on new features such as Auto Colour settings, Panoramic Theme support as well as improved support for Dual Monitor setups in general.

 Auto Colour Settings

-The first new feature that I am going to talk about is auto colour.
-Traditionally with Windows 7 themes, you choose an aero colour for your desktop and that was it.
-In Windows 8, this new feature known as auto colour will smoothly and automatically change the desktops and taskbar aero colours to match the dominant colour in the background that’s currently being displayed on the desktop.
+The first new feature that I am going to talk about is auto color.
+Traditionally with Windows 7 themes, you choose an aero color for your desktop and that was it.
+In Windows 8, this new feature known as auto color will smoothly and automatically change the desktops and taskbar aero colors to match the dominant color in the background that’s currently being displayed on the desktop.

 Panoramic Theme Support

 Also, fear not those of you who only have one monitor and wish to use a panoramic theme.
-Windows 8 will recognise that you only have one monitor and automatically crop the image and centre it on your monitor for you.
+Windows 8 will recognize that you only have one monitor and automatically crop the image and center it on your monitor for you.

 Dual Monitor Support

-Apart from just adding panoramic theme support in Windows 8, Microsoft have also changed how dual monitor wallpapers will work.
-In the past you’re wallpaper was simply tiled onto both screens.
-However in Windows 8 you will be able to have two completely different wallpapers on each monitor.
+Apart from just adding panoramic theme support in Windows 8, Microsoft has also changed how dual monitor wallpapers will work.
+In the past, your wallpaper was simply tiled onto both screens.
+However, in Windows 8, you will be able to have two completely different wallpapers on each monitor.
 The wallpapers will be pulled from the collection within the theme.